 For example, when the body breaks down estrogen for elimination, an intermediate is formed, which is an estrogen quinone metabolite linked to breast cancer risk.
 NQO1 can help to metabolize and get rid of estrogen quinone metabolites, thus decreasing cancer risk.

-Related article: Estrogen metabolism genes
+Related article: Estrogen Metabolism Genes

-NQO1 is also involved in cellular defense against oxidative stress, as well as the conversion of CoQ10 and the conversion of vitamin K. In the reduction (chemistry meaning, think redox reaction) of Vitamin K, NQO1 is mostly involved in turning vitamin K3 into the active form for blood clotting and bone-building[ref].
+NQO1 is also involved in cellular defense against oxidative stress, as well as the conversion of CoQ10 and the conversion of vitamin K. In the reduction (chemistry meaning, think redox reaction) of Vitamin K, NQO1 is mostly involved in turning vitamin K3 into an active form for blood clotting and bone-building[ref].

 NQO1 is also involved in breaking down outside toxins such as benzene and some chemotherapy drugs.
 Benzene is a carcinogen found in gasoline fumes, laundry detergent, furniture wax, industrial uses, pesticides, and smoke.
-Benzene is also a component of smog.[ref][ref]
+Benzene is also a component of smog.
+NQO1 comes into play in the phase II metabolism of benzene after it has been acted on by CYP2E1. [ref][ref]

 Additionally, NQO1 is important in the process that a cell goes through to divide and create a new cell.
 NQO1 has been shown to interact with NAD+ and SIRT2 during cell division.[ref]